svelte-docgen/svelte-docgen/.changeset/great-worms-tan.md

 "svelte-docgen": patch
 ---

-Fix to handle tuple as a TypeReference
+Fix handling of tuples as TypeReference and add support for instantiable types.